phidatahq/phidata/cookbook/examples/personalization/README.md

-# Autonomous RAG with Personalized Memory
+# Personalized Memory & Autonomous RAG

-This cookbook shows how to do Autonomous retrieval-augmented generation with GPT4.
+This cookbook implements Personalized Memory & Autonomous retrieval-augmented generation.

-Auto-RAG is just a fancy name for giving the LLM tools like "search_knowledge_base", "read_chat_history", "search_the_web" and letting it decide how to retrieve the information it needs to answer the question.
+i.e. the Assistant will remember details about the user across runs.
+Similar to how [ChatGPT implements Memory](https://openai.com/index/memory-and-new-controls-for-chatgpt/).

 > Note: Fork and clone this repository if needed